How to Assert Your Rights as a Consumer

 Step 4: Write a Letter

-You may also wish to send a letter or e-mail if the call or visit does not result in a timely or appropriate response.
+You may also wish to send a letter or email if the call or visit does not result in a timely or appropriate response.
 The letter should be sent to the company’s chief executive officer or president.
-He or she will then route the letter to the person most appropriate to respond.
+He or she will then likely route the letter to the person most appropriate to respond.
 Keep your letter brief.
 The most effective letters are no more than one page and summarize the important facts.
-You may include with the letter a more detailed outline which is specific in terms of the product purchased, the date of purchase, the amount of the purchase, the problem encountered, your attempt to resolve the problem, and, once again, the resolution that you believe will fairly resolve the problem.
+You may include with the letter a more detailed outline which is specific in terms of the product purchased, the date of purchase, the amount of the purchase, the problem encountered, your attempt to resolve the problem, and, once again, the resolution that you believe would fairly resolve the problem.
 The outline should attach copies of documentation supporting your complaint.

 The letters and outline should be concise.
 Do not include derogatory comments about the company, its products or its advertisements.
 Do not include extraneous information that is not helpful to resolving the complaint.